nortonph/call-timing/README.md

 Documentation for all functions and the config file format can be found in doc/html/index.html

+The LICENSE applies to all .py and .json files in this repository, exclusively.

 ## Installation using Linux and pip
 1. If not already installed, get the latest version of Python 3.7 (will not run in 3.8) through your package manager or download from https://www.python.org/downloads/
 2. Clone this repository and navigate to the main directory of your local copy (the directory containing run_all.py)